 - Dig a drain around or along with the bamboo to a depth of 5 – 20cm.

-- Remove the soil and dirt, cut any rhizomes and clean the root hairs.
+- Remove the soil and dirt, cut off the rhizomes and clean the root hairs.

 - Removing rhizomes: Identify which way the rhizomes are running or how the clumps are formed, and dig along the rhizomes to remove them.
 (Do not break the rhizomes as they will grow back if left in the soils).